Frequently Asked Questions

 Should I avoid fluorides for my child?

 NO!
-Using fluoride prevents tooth decay and helps your child begin a lifetime of health smiles.
+Using fluoride prevents tooth decay and helps your child begin a lifetime of healthy smiles.
 Using the right amount (but not too much!) fluoride can easily be accomplished with the help of our doctors.

 Can enamel fluorosis be treated?